CSCfi/csc-user-guide/docs/computing/system.md

 targeted at a wide range of workloads, e.g. single core to medium sized jobs, AI workloads, jobs requiring large amounts of memory or local scratch space.

-The Mahti supercomputer will be launched in April, 2020 (FIXME).
+The Mahti supercomputer will be launched in August, 2020.
 It is a watercooled Atos BullSequana XH2000 system with a uniform set of compute nodes with a large amount of cores and a very powerful interconnect.
 It is targeted at medium to large workloads, each